-- The portion of goodwill for book purposes for which amortization or impairment is not deductible for tax purposes (which is addressed in Section 11.4.5) - Leveraged leases acquired in a business combination (see ASC 840-30-30-15 before the effective date of ASC 842, and ASC 842-50 after the effective date of ASC 842) - Various taxable temporary differences covered by ASC 740-10-25-3(a) (e.g., undistributed earnings of subsidiaries) that may be acquired in a business combination
+- The portion of goodwill for book purposes for which amortization or impairment is not deductible for tax purposes (which is addressed in Section 11.4.5) - Leveraged leases acquired in a business combination (ASC 842-50) - Various taxable temporary differences covered by ASC 740-10-25-3(a) (e.g., undistributed earnings of subsidiaries) that may be acquired in a business combination

 The guidance in ASC 805-740 also applies to the accounting for the effects of uncertain tax positions that: (a) exist at the target as of the acquisition date or (b) arise as a result of the business combination.
-The effects of the uncertain tax positions should be reflected in the deferred tax assets or liabilities, payables to or receivables from taxing authorities or a liability for unrecognized tax benefits recognized in the accounting for the business combination.
+The effects of the uncertain tax positions should be reflected in the following, as applicable:

-As discussed in more detail in Section 11.4.1.1, taxable transactions (or asset deals) will have relatively few temporary differences as the book bases and tax bases of the acquired assets and liabilities will be the same amounts for most of those assets and liabilities.
-Those few temporary differences can result from differences between the agreed-upon allocation of purchase price for tax purposes and the fair value
+- Deferred tax assets or liabilities - Payables to or receivables from taxing authorities - A liability for unrecognized tax benefits recognized in the accounting for the business combination

-(or other appropriate amount) recognized for book purposes, or differences in the treatment of certain assets and liabilities for tax purposes vs. book purposes.
+As discussed in more detail in Section 11.4.1.1, taxable transactions (or asset deals) will have relatively few temporary differences as the book basis and tax basis of the acquired assets and liabilities will be the same amounts for most of those assets and liabilities.
+Those few temporary differences can result from differences between the agreed-upon allocation of purchase price for tax purposes and the fair value (or other appropriate amount) recognized for book purposes, or differences in the treatment of certain assets and liabilities for tax purposes vs. book purposes.
 One of the few temporary differences that could arise in a taxable transaction relates to a liability for a contingency recognized for book purposes that will not be deductible or added to the basis of tax-deductible goodwill for income tax purposes until paid.
 The deferred tax effects of this temporary difference when settlement of the liability will result in an immediate tax deduction are illustrated in Example 11-2.
 The deferred tax effects of this temporary difference when settlement of the liability will result in an increase in tax-deductible goodwill are discussed and illustrated in Section 11.4.4 and Example 11-5.